shinsou/AuthenticationService/README.md

 ## How to run

+##### Prerequirements
+- Docker
+- NodeJS
+- Dotnet 3.1 or later
+- PostgreSql (implemented; can be changed)
+  - either configure networking or use vm-host IP for database address
+- Redis (implemented; can be changed)

 ##### Visual Studio (Simplest)
 Start visual studio 2019 and select profile you wish to use and press play.
 If you want to run it as docker-compose for some reason, please change target default project to docker-compose.